AlexGose/website/content/blog/build-blog-pelican-docker.md

 ## Step 8: Build A Local Development Server

-Open up the `Dockerfile` in a text editor and remove the `#` from the beginning of the last four lines to uncomment them.
+Open up the `Dockerfile` in a text editor and remove the `#` from the beginning of the last three lines to uncomment them.
 Save the changes and re-build the docker image:

 ```bash
 sudo docker build -t pelican .